PierfrancescoSoffritti/android-youtube-player/README.md

 YouTubePlayerView.initialize(YouTubePlayerListener listener, boolean handleNetworkEvents, IFramePlayerOptions iframePlayerOptions)
 ```
 #### `initialize(YouTubePlayerListener)`
 Initialize the `YouTubePlayer`.
-Network events are automatically handles by the player.
+Network events are automatically handled by the player.

 The argument is a `YouTubePlayerListener`, you can read more about it [here](#youtubeplayerlistener).